MahaSci/UK-Road-Accident-Analysis/README.md

 * [Streamlit](https://uk-road-accident-analysis-dashboard.streamlit.app/)

+* PowerBI in the Dashboard folder under powerbi

+(Tableau files in the Dashboard Folder)

 ## Dataset Content
 * The data set contains 13 columns of variables with 31511 rows.
 The variables are as follows